Preparing Your Property for a Major Storm

-Typically late summer and early fall generate the greatest amount of hurricane activity in the Atlantic.
-Although the predictability of hurricanes continues to improve, it's important to have an established emergency plan well in advance of a hurricane hitting your area.
+Late summer and early fall typically generate the greatest amount of tropical storm and hurricane activity in the Atlantic.
+Although the predictability of hurricanes continues to improve, it's important to have an established emergency plan well in advance of a major storm hitting your area.

 Mitigate Damage to Your Home:

 - Remove diseased or damaged limbs and branches on a regular basis

 - Put away or secure all outdoor furniture, your gas grill, and other items that may be blown away by wind

 - If your vehicle is at home, make sure it is secure with windows up, doors locked, and housed in a garage or other wind-protected area on your property